ginstrom/paladin-novel/manuscript/chapter-06.md

 "There," Sim said simply.
 "Sanctuary."

 The moment their horse stepped onto the temple grounds, its ears pricked forward and it released a soft whicker of contentment, no longer pulling against the reins.
-Gond stopped, warmth spreading through his chest like honey in his veins.
+Gond stopped, warmth spreading through his chest.
 The sensation was neither pleasant nor painful, just... insistent.

-The grass beneath their feet was different than the rocky ground they had been traveling over—thicker, greener.
+The turf beneath their feet was different than the rocky ground they had been traveling over—thicker, greener.
 The air carried a fresh smell that contrasted with the dusty trail.
 Dax's limp eased as he walked, and even Pell's perpetual tension seemed to drain a little from his shoulders.

 "Your goddess has strange tastes," Gond muttered, though his voice lacked its usual edge.